Skip to main content

 • _timestamp: Timestamp of the last feed update.

-The floating point price of a feed can be calculated by dividing the feedValue by 10^decimals.
+The floating point value of a feed can be calculated by dividing the feedValue by 10^decimals.
 For example, if the feed value of BTC/USD is 6900420 and the decimal is 2, the floating point feed value is 69004.20.

 What's next?